-September 2018, one the Frisian bastards hiked the Grande Randonnée 20 in Corsica.
-GR-vingt, as the French say.
-The GR20 is Europe’s toughest long-distance trail, so they say.
+September 2018, one of the Frisian bastards hiked the Grande Randonnée 20 in Corsica.
+Or GR-vingt, as the French say.
+The GR20 is Europe’s toughest long-distance trail.
 And one of the most dangerous, as it turned out.
 The bastard wanted to experience the similarities of hiking trails that cover territories of Europe’s autochthonous minorities.
 In this case, comparing the GR20 on Corsica territory with that of the Frisia Coast Trail.
 And, like hiking the Frisia Coast, the GR20 too guides you through the core of the region’s culture.
 Hiking ánd climbing Europe’s toughest and deadliest trail was taken for granted, in a naive way.

 Whereas the last violent confrontation about identity and equal rights of the Frisians in the Netherlands already dates back to the early ’50s of the twentieth century, with the incident that became know as Kneppelfreed ‘Baton-Friday’ (read our blog post Leeuwarden 2018: European Capital of Exiled Governments on this matter), official cessation of the armed struggle in Corsica against ‘the continent’ was announced only as recent as 2014.

 The GR20 starts at the charming village Calenzana, with instantly from the start four horrible tough stages.
-The word ‘path’ or ‘trail’ should be taken with a bag of salt in general, when you talk about the GR20 trail.
+The word ‘path’ or ‘trail’ should be taken with a bag of salt in general, when you talk about the GR20.
 Most of it is loose or solid rock you stumble and trip along.
 This is particularly the case during the first nine stages.
 The same is true for the word ‘hiking’.
 This word suggests you advance by walking on feet mostly.
 What else?
 Well, not in the case of the GR20.
 Often mild advancement can only be made by using your hands as well.
 Rock scrambling, sometimes hanging on your fingers and feet above sheer heights.
-Or, as a French hiker on the trail said: “Death is never far away.”
+Or, as a French hiker and rock climber on the trail said to the bastard: “Death is never far away.”
 So, solo-hiking with a twist.
 Progressing just seven kilometers after nine hours of sweating on the trail.
 Wondering if it is all worth it?

-The same decapitated Moor’s head, by the way, you will find on the coat of arms of the Roorda family in province Friesland in the Netherlands.
-As a reminder of their ancestors’ ‘achievements’ during the Crusades in the Middle Ages (read our blog post Foreign Terrorist Fighters from the Wadden Sea).
+The same decapitated Moor’s head, by the way, you will find on the coat of arms of the Roorda family in province Friesland.
+As a reminder of their ancestors’ ‘achievements’ during the Crusades in the High Middle Ages (read our post Foreign Terrorist Fighters from the Wadden Sea).
 The flag of Sardinia is top dog, with four Moor heads.
-This Moor-head is considered a topic of the United Nations Committee on the Elimination of Racial Discrimination, but was afraid it would unleash separatist goups again.
+This Moor-head thing is considered a topic of the United Nations Committee on the Elimination of Racial Discrimination, but was afraid it would unleash separatist goups again.
 You do not want to mess with the Roorda family.

 Anyway, back to the flag-thing.
 No, besides the Corsican flag you will see many more colors.
 Flags of among other Catalonia, Basque Country, Tibet, the IRA, Wales, Brittany, Occitania and of Cuba.
 Sometimes the image of Che Guevara displayed as well.
 Occasionally with El Comandante’s famous words “Hasta la Victoria Siempre”.
-You understand the statement they are trying to make.
+You understand the statement they are trying to make there in the isolated mountains.
 Even in the small village Conca in the very south of the island at the end of the final stage 16 of the GR20, tattoos and berets were proudly shown to the Frisian bastard.
 Again, a testimony of their active loyalty to the Corsican Cause.

 One thing became clear.
 Despite the wide array of flags of minority peoples, nowhere a flag of one of the Frisian regions, like the one of region Ostfriesland, Kreis Nordfriesland, province Friesland or the rock-island Heligoland.
 Not even the newly fabricated, and for some obscure reason Scandinavian-inspired, inter-Frisia flag for that matter.
 No, nothing relating to Frisia.
 Even worse.
 Les frisons as such, were a totally unknown people to them.
 Mostly their reaction was when you asked them if they knew of the Frisians, they did not need a haircut.
 When explaining to a gardier of one of the refuges who the ‘frisons’ actually are and in which countries they live, he replied with a simple but meaningful:

 Indeed, Frisian public relations is poor.
 The bastard should have known that already.
 Barely able to penetrate into the history books of the countries they live in, let alone they could penetrate into the sharp granite mountains of Corsica.
 But it was much more worse.
 Fellow hikers originating from e.g. Brittany too, had no clue what-so-ever who the ‘frisons’ are.
 Maybe there is one small consolation.
-Despite all this, you will probably still find a flag of, let’s say, island Heligoland or Nordfriesland sooner on the entire island than the drapeau bleu-blanc-rouge of France.
+Despite all this, you will probably still find a flag of, let’s say, island Heligoland or Kreis Nordfriesland on the entire island of Corsica sooner than the drapeau bleu-blanc-rouge of La République.